Youth Hunting - Frequently Asked Questions

 Can I hunt deer with a 22-caliber rimfire rifle?

-State laws and regulations prohibit the hunting of deer with .22 rimfire rifles in Game Zones 1, 2 and 4 (Piedmont) and on all WMAs.
-No regulations apply to Game Zones 3, 5, 6, 7, 8, 9, 10 and 11.
+On WMAs statewide it is prohibited to hunt deer with .22 rimfire rifles.
+Only .22 centerfire or larger calibers may be used to hunt deer on WMAs.
+There are no restrictions on the caliber for hunting deer on private lands statewide.
 However, a .22 rimfire rifle is totally inadequate to harvest deer.
-The deer is most likely to be wounded and never recover.
+The deer is most likely to be wounded and never recovered.
 RESPECT for the animal hunted should always be a common sense guide for ethical hunters.
 Use only a weapon that allows the animal to be cleanly harvested.
 For more information, call SCDNR Law Enforcement at (803) 734-4002.

 What is the peak deer 'rut' in South Carolina?

 Generally, the last two weeks of October through the first two weeks of November, although individual bucks may be in rut at almost any time of the fall and winter.
-For more information, contact Deer Program, PO Box 167, Columbia, SC 29202 or call (803) 734-3609.
+For more information, contact Deer Program, PO Box 167, Columbia, SC 29202 or call (803) 734-3609 or see Map of Peak Breeding Dates for White-tailed Deer in South Carolina.

 Deer - Venison: